Citation, DOI, disclosures and article data

 Tendinopathy is a clinical syndrome consisting of pain, tenderness, tendon swelling and impaired function 3.

-The pathophysiology of tendinopathy is yet to full elucidated but one popular theory is the continuum model with inflammation rather than degeneration implicated 2,3:
+The pathophysiology of tendinopathy is yet to be fully elucidated but one popular theory is the continuum model with inflammation rather than degeneration implicated 2,3:

 Tenocyte proliferation occurs with adaptive chondrometaplasia.
 Mucin deposition in connective tissues, fiber disruption of collagen and vascular proliferation.
 Deposition of fat or calcification may occur.